Heswall F.C.: History

 The 1988–89 season saw the club return to Division one of the West Cheshire League, and the 2004–05 season saw the club become champions of the league.
 The club repeated this feat in the 2012–13 season, but they were relegated the following season.
 They bounced back up as runners-up of Division two at their first attempt, to return to Division one.
-The club stayed in Division one for three seasons, being relegated back to Division Two, when they had a 15 point deduction for failing to play 5 games.
+The club stayed in Division one for three seasons, being relegated back to Division Two, when they had a 15-point deduction for failing to play 5 games.

-In 2020, Heswall FC merged clubs with new club Pensby FC under the Heswall FC name.

-In an interrupted 2020 - 2021 season, Heswall finished in 2nd Place in Division 2 to make a well deserved return to the top flight, a fantastic achievement from the squad and the management team of Andy Cass, Ben Scoffield & Jake Cripps.